-JD, With Honor, University of Maryland School of Law; BA, English, Magna Cum Laude, University of Delaware; Maryland State Bar Association; DC Bar; Bar Association of Montgomery County; Estate Planning Council of Suburban Maryland; Greater Washington Society of CPAs.
+JD, With Honor, University of Maryland School of Law; BA, English, Magna Cum Laude, University of Delaware.
+Member of: Maryland State Bar Association; DC Bar; Bar Association of Montgomery County.

-Admitted: Maryland, District of Columbia, New York.
-Julie Goodwin Weber is rated as a Maryland and District of Columbia Super Lawyer, and focuses her law practice on estate planning, trusts and estate administration; tax-exempt organizations and non-profits; and small business formation and transactions.
-If you need help with an estate, probate, non-profit, or business matter, contact Julie here.
+Admitted: Maryland, Virginia, District of Columbia, and New York.
+Julie Goodwin Weber is rated as a Maryland and District of Columbia Super Lawyer, and focuses her law practice on estate planning, trusts and estate administration/probate; tax-exempt organizations and non-profits; and small business formation and transactions.
+If you need help with an estate, trust, probate, non-profit, or business matter, contact Julie here.

 Estate Planning, Trusts and Estate Administration